Mankanya language: The noun phrase

-Verbal Morphology
+Verbal morphology

 Verbs are marked to agree with their subject, either in person/number, or noun class/number, whether expressed by a noun phrase or not.
 The first person subject marker takes different allomorphs in some situations, notably an allomorph that triggers prenasalisation on the initial consonant of the verb stem in some subordinate clauses.
-There is a serial prefix used for non-first verbs in sequences when the subject remains the same, which replaces the subject prefix.
+There is a serial prefix a- used for non-first verbs in sequences when the subject remains the same, which replaces the subject prefix.
 Verbs (and clauses) are marked for negation by prenasalising the initial consonant of the stem, and lengthening the vowel of the subject prefix, along with a distinct intonation, though relative clauses are instead negated with a copula taking the relative clause morphology, along with negative nasalisation, followed by the lexical verb which takes subject agreement.
-The selectional suffix is used in relative clauses, as mentioned previously, as well as structures likely derived from them and triggers irregular allomorphy/fusion with some other suffixes.
-There are derivational suffixes including a benefactive applicative and reciprocal which are homophonous for most verb roots, being distinguished by context., two causative suffixes, an instrumental applicative, a middle voice suffix which functions like a reflexive when used alone but like a passive when combined with the reciprocal, as well as reduplication which can indicated continuity or completeness, along with recent past with past marked verbs.
+The selectional suffix -uŋ is used in relative clauses, as mentioned previously, as well as structures likely derived from them and triggers irregular allomorphy/fusion with some other suffixes.
+There are derivational suffixes including a benefactive applicative and reciprocal which are homophonous in the form -ar for most verb roots, being distinguished by context, two causative suffixes, an instrumental applicative, a middle voice suffix which functions like a reflexive when used alone but like a passive when combined with the reciprocal, as well as reduplication which can indicated continuity or completeness, along with recent past with past marked verbs.
 Inflectional suffixes are not repeated on the reduplicant, while derivational ones are.
 There is an infinitive prefix that is required in some subordinate clauses, auxiliary constructions, and can function as an action nominal on its own, while a participle suffix can derive nouns or adjectives from verbs.